Ditch the Screens: How to get more things done in your day, wake up more refreshed, and have more energy.

 First off, why will eliminating electronics have all those benefits?
 Easy — it will help focus on what the bedroom is meant for: sleeping.
 Anything with a screen will stop the production of melatonin, the sleeping hormone, while you are using it.
 The bright light sends the signal to your body that the sun is up and it’s daytime.
 Granted, you can sleep right after you have used these devices, but after a while you can develop a mild form of insomnia or be unable to sleep as deeply as you should.

 Without electronics in the room, once you wake up it will force you to get up out of bed.
 The desire to lie in bed and watch TV or check your Facebook status is quite high if you have that device inches from your head once you open your eyes.
 Speaking for myself, I know once Monday morning comes around I am not always the most motivated to seize the day.
-The thought of lying in bed until the last minute is always a thought.
+The thought of lying in bed until the last minute I can possible achieve before I’m late for a meeting is always a thought.
 With the internet at my fingertips, it makes that unproductive desire even easier.

 Probably the biggest complaint I have heard to this tip is that people need TV to fall asleep.
 However, in my experience you need to find ways to clear your head and relax, and possibly a white noise machine will be of good use.
 The second complaint is that people need their phones right by them in case of an emergency, which is understandable.
 I would suggest either a landline phone (one of those phones that is actually plugged into a wall) or have the phone in the room but not within arm’s reach.